Council of the Baltic Sea States: Expert Groups

+The CBSS Expert Group on Sustainable Development, which managed the Baltic 2030 Action Plan, ceased its operations in 2023.

 Secretariat

 A Permanent International Secretariat of the CBSS was established following a decision taken at the 7th Ministerial Session of the CBSS in 1998 in Nyborg, Denmark.
 The Secretariat was officially inaugurated at its premises on the island of Strömsborg in Stockholm on 20 October 1998.
 From November 2010 until July 2020 the Secretariat was located at Räntmästarhuset at Slussplan 9, Stockholm, Sweden.
 Since July 2020, Momma Reenstiernas Palace at Wollmar Yxkullsgatan 23 is the new home of the CBSS Secretariat.

 The mandate of the Secretariat is as follows: